-The Assessment Office provides students with a quality testing environment in Math, English, Reading, ESL, and individual assessments for Chemistry and the English Essay.
+The Assessment Office uses information gathered at the time of application to create placements in Math, English, Reading, and ESL.
 In addition, the Assessment Office provides students with assistance through the matriculation and enrollment processes.
 (562) 938-4049 in A-1040 at LAC and AA-101 at PCC.